How to Use Animation to Explain Mechanisms of Action in your Presentation

 1. The molecular representation of the drug interfering with the bacterial DNA structure.

-2. The drug disrupting the action of associated bacterial enzymes, like DNA Gyrase (Topoisomerase II) and Topoisomerase IV, which are vital for managing DNA supercoiling and separation.
-The goal is to "visualize the drug's journey as it targets and inhibits DNA replication".
+2. The drug disrupts the action of associated bacterial enzymes, like DNA gyrase (topoisomerase II) and topoisomerase IV, which are vital for managing DNA supercoiling and separation.
+The goal is to "visualize the drug's journey as it targets and inhibits DNA replication."

 The use of animation is highlighted as a key feature that maximizes audience engagement and learning: